-- Promote transparent, science-based and functioning regulatory systems to support the development, application and trade of innovative agricultural technologies and biotechnologies for the benefit of APEC member economies
+- Continuously promote transparent, science-based, risk-proportionate and functioning regulatory systems to support the development, application and trade of innovative agricultural biotechnologies for the benefit of APEC member economies.

-- Facilitate the management of regulatory differences by endeavoring to develop solutions to global challenges with respect to innovative agricultural technologies—including trade-related issues—and improve the ability of APEC economies to communicate effectively about these issues
+- Facilitate the management of regulatory differences by endeavoring to develop solutions to global challenges to innovative agricultural biotechnologies—including trade-related issues—and improve the ability of APEC economies to communicate effectively about these issues.

 For HLPDAB projects see the APEC Project Database: https://aimp2.apec.org/sites/PDB/default.aspx